benaubin/section-from-content/readme.md

 A ghost app to let you extract sections from content in a page/post.

+> ## Disclaimer
+>
-Don't use it unless you know what you're doing.
-This could break on any ghost update and possibly break your whole site.
-We'll try to keep it updated, but no guarantees.
-You probably won't be able to depend on this in a marketplace theme.
+> Don't use this unless you know 100% what you're doing and have experience
+> developing with Node & Ghost.
+This could break on any ghost update and
+> possibly break your whole site.
+We'll try to keep it updated in the future,
+> but no guarantees.
+You probably won't be able to depend on this in a
+> marketplace theme.

 ## Usage